shoesareme/shoesareme.github.io/mathlogic/blog/blog7.md

 ### Fictional Googology

 Perhaps one of the most interesting things I've ever encountered.
+There a lot of different interpretations, however.

 ## Computer Generated